Kosovo–North Macedonia relations: Travel

 North Macedonia recognised the Kosovan passport on 12 July 2008 prior to the full diplomatic recognition of the Republic of Kosovo.
 Kosovo citizens have visa-free entry into North Macedonia for a short-term stay of up to 90 days within 6 months, and vice versa.
 This agreement boosts tourism, business, and family visits without further formalities.
 However, it is required that travellers ensure their passports have at least six months of validity beyond the period of intended stay.
 Crossing into North Macedonia with Kosovo citizenship requires a valid biometric passport, but national ID cards may also be allowed for certain categories of visitors.
-The same is true for North Macedonian citizens when they enter Kosovo.
+The same is true for Macedonian citizens when they enter Kosovo.

 Kosovo and North Macedonia benefit from streamlined processes at border crossings to further facilitate travel between them for mutual tourism and economic cooperation.
 Such processes form part of the wider regional efforts toward better connectivity within the Western Balkans.

 Most of the tourists arrive without a visa but working and residing in the territory for a long time need appropriate permits and documentation.
 Kosovo citizens, first have to review their purpose for visiting North Macedonia to ensure it is legally acceptable.